|

-Need help planning your visit to the famous Cala del Moro in Mallorca?
+Need help planning your visit to the famous Caló des Moro in Mallorca?
 You’ve come to the right place!

 In this article I also share my honest opinion about whether it’s worth visiting this beach, or if it’s just social media hype.

 So what are you waiting for?
-Let’s dive in and discover exactly how to get to Cala del Moro, as well as whether it’s worth doing so!
+Let’s dive in, and discover exactly how to get to Cala del Moro, what to do once there, and whether it’s worth doing so!

 Caló des Moro, one of the most famous beaches in Mallorca